A shared home for study and research

 Find out about what is happening in the Radcliffe Science Library

-The Radcliffe Science Library (RSL) site is being redeveloped to create modern library facilities open to all Bodleian readers; fresh spaces for communal dining, collaboration, exhibitions and public events; and a museums collections centre to facilitate collections-based teaching, research and engagement, and which will also provide high-quality storage for the University collections.
+The Radcliffe Science Library (RSL) site is being redeveloped to create modern library facilities open to all Bodleian readers.
+This will include spaces for communal dining, collaboration, exhibitions and public events, as well as a Museums Collections Centre to facilitate collections-based teaching, research and engagement.
 In addition, the new graduate society, known as Reuben College, will be integrated into these refurbishment plans for the building, creating a new research and social community for graduate students and academic fellows of Reuben College.

 As part of the redevelopment project, the two-storey RSL basement will be converted into a Museums Collections Teaching & Research Centre, which will have high quality storage facilities for museum collections, as well as a suite of shared, flexible spaces for teaching and public engagement activities.

-The aim in refurbishing the rest of the building is to improve the usability, comfort, quality and layout of the library, creating an accessible and modern space which provides group study facilities, informal discussion areas, and quiet study space, together with enhanced access to cutting-edge technology, digital resources and science specialist library staff.
-As much of the space as possible will be shared so that both Reuben College and the science library may make optimal use of the building throughout the academic year.
+The aim of refurbishing the rest of the building is to improve the usability, comfort, quality and layout of the library.
+This will create an accessible and modern space which provides group study facilities, informal discussion areas, and quiet study space, together with enhanced access to cutting-edge technology, digital resources and specialist library staff.
+As much of the space as possible will be shared so that both Reuben College and the science library can best make use of the building throughout the academic year.

 The redevelopment programme of the RSL building and its adjoining buildings is provisionally scheduled for completion in 2022.